meganhessel/eds223_hw1_map_making/README.md

 **Acknowledgements:**

--   I would like to thank Dr. Annie Adams and Ale Vidal Meza for helping in the creation and development of this project
+-   I would like to thank Dr. Annie Adams and Ale Vidal Meza for helping in the creation and development of this project.